Cable television in Ireland: History

 Other cities followed suit, but not until the 1980s.
-First Cork in 1981, then Limerick in 1983 and Galway by 1985.
+First Cork in 1981, then Limerick in 1983, and Galway by 1985.
 However, due to legislation regarding the use of microwave links at the time, companies were forced to lay untold kilometres of cable to get from the headend to the city.

-The cable connecting Cork to the Comeragh Mountains was 100 km (60 mi) in total: the longest cable TV route ever built in Europe.
-Casey Cablevision of Dungarvan, County Waterford held the Irish record previously, with a 25 km (16 mi) line connecting to the Comeragh Mountains headend.
-Cork Communications (Cork Multichannel TV) had initially built a head-end in the Knockmealdown mountains, but reception there was less than satisfactory and a deal was done after a few months in 1982 to use Casey Cablevision's headend.
+The cable connecting Cork to the Comeragh Mountains was 100 km (60 miles) in total: the longest cable television route ever built in Europe.
+The Casey Cablevision company of Dungarvan, County Waterford held the Irish record previously, with a 25 km (16 mile) line connecting to the Comeragh Mountains headend.
+Cork Communications (Cork Multichannel TV) had initially built a head-end in the Knockmealdown Mountains, but reception there was less than satisfactory and a deal was done after a few months in 1982 to use Casey Cablevision's headend.

-The majority of major cable systems in Ireland now use fibre optics, however some smaller systems still use a mixture of microwave links, UHF antennae and direct satellite feeds to local headends.
+The majority of major cable systems in Ireland now use fibre optics, however some smaller systems still use a mixture of microwave links, UHF antennae, and direct satellite feeds to local headends.

-By the 1980s cable television was well-established as the most popular multi-channel television reception system in Ireland.
+By the 1980s, cable television was well-established as the most popular multi-channel television reception system in Ireland.
 In addition to providing Irish and British terrestrial television, Irish CATV systems generally began adding additional services during the 1980s as English-language services started to appear on European satellites that were receivable in Ireland.
 This greatly enhanced the number of channels available to customers.
 Property developers also began to pre-wire new homes for cable service where it was available.
 By the end of the decade, cable television was more popular than both direct reception of UHF television from the UK and satellite television.